eclipse-sumo/sumo/docs/web/docs/Simulation/Output/EmissionOutput.md

 ## Generated Output

+!!! caution
+    Please note the the unit of fuel-related outputs changed with SUMO 1.14.0 from liters to milligram.
+	For the old behavior use the option **--emissions.volumetric-fuel**.

 The emission output is a xml-file containing the emission values for each time step for every vehicle.
 The produced XML File looks like this: